 Note on ships operated in stationary mode:

-Emissions of a ship while within a port of call under the jurisdiction of an EEA country are included in the emissions to be reported under the MRV Maritime Regulation and the EU ETS for maritime transport.
-However, there are cases of ships that fall under the scope of the EU ETS for stationary installations, as long as they are stationary.
+when a ship is calling in a port of the jurisdiction of an EEA country, its emissions should be reported under the MRV Maritime Regulation and the EU ETS for maritime transport.
+However, when ships are stationary, they fall under the scope of the EU ETS for stationary installations.
 For this purpose, the Commission’s guidance document on the scope of the EU ETS for stationary installations (GD0) clarifies:

 “Where LNG terminals or other offshore installations such as oil rigs are installed on a ship, the emissions from the ship’s engine would be covered by the EU ETS for maritime transport while it is mobile.
 However, if the ship’s engine is used during stationary mode (e.g. for the production of electricity or heating), its emissions are to be included in the GHG permit which it requires for being stationary.”

-Operators of such ships therefore have to contact the competent authority of the jurisdiction of where the ship is operated in stationary mode in order to obtain a greenhouse gas emissions permit in accordance with Article 4 of the EU ETS Directive, and submit a monitoring plan for approval accordingly.
+Operators of such ships therefore have to contact the competent authority of the jurisdiction where the ship is operated in stationary mode in order to obtain a greenhouse gas emissions permit in accordance with Article 4 of the EU ETS Directive, and submit a monitoring plan for approval accordingly.
 Note that such monitoring plans are not included in THETIS MRV.
 For more information, see the Commission’s website on guidance for stationary installations.

 Activities covered by MRV Maritime Regulation

 The MRV Maritime Regulation applies greenhouse gas emissions released during their voyages as discussed below, as well as within ports of call under the jurisdiction of a Member State.
-Emissions released within a port of call include emissions while the ship is at berth and emission released within ports when the ship is not at berth, but instead moving within a port of call between two voyages.
+Emissions released within a port of call include emissions while the ship:

+is at berth and

+is not at berth, but instead moving within a port of call between two voyages.

 The notion of ‘port of call’ is used to delineate the start and the end of a voyage.
 It means the port where a ship stops to load or unload cargo or to embark or disembark passengers, or the port where an offshore ship stops to relieve the crew.